Equidistribution and counting under equilibrium states in negative curvature and trees. Applications to non-Archimedean Diophantine approximation: Error terms for equidistribution and counting for metric and simplicial graphs of groups

 and if $\Ga_{\DD^\pm}\bs \partial\DD^\pm$ is compact, then

 Let us now consider the metric tree case, for the continuous time geodesic flow, where the main change is to assume a superpolynomial decay of correlations and hence get a superpolynomial error term.
+We refer to the beginning of Section \ref{subsec:mixingratemetgraphs} for the definitions of the function space $\C_{\rm c}^{k,\,\beta} (\Ga\bs\gengeod X)$ and the superpolynomial mixing.

 \btheo Let $(\XX,\lambda)$, $\Ga$, $\wt c$ and $\DD^\pm$ be as in the beginning of this Section, and let $D^\pm=|\DD^\pm|_\lambda$.
 Assume that the critical exponent $\delta_c$ is finite and positive, that the Gibbs measure $m_{c}$ (for the continuous time geodesic flow) is finite and that the skinning measures $\sigma^\pm_{\D^\mp}$ are finite and nonzero.
 Assume furthermore that \begin{enumerate} \item at least one of the following holds :